 - Best park – Columbia Park

-- Best free activity – Pine Mountain Lake
+- Free activity – Pine Mountain Lake

 - Best food – Woods Creek Cafe Best nightlife – Stogie’s

-- Best all-around accommodation – Jamestown Hotel
+- Place to stay – Jamestown Hotel

-Best & Fun Things to do in Jamestown, California
+Things to Do in Jamestown, California

 When creating our list of the best fun things to do in Jamestown, California, we carefully examined various day trips throughout Jamestown.